Lani Cayetano: Political career

 Cayetano was 22 when she established the Progressive Ladies' League of the Philippines (PLLP), an organization that promotes women's rights and welfare.
 Starting with 1,300 members, PLLP now has more than 16,000 members.
 At the age of 23, she put up the Angat Lahat Multi-Purpose Cooperative to help people find an alternative source of income through various livelihood undertakings.
 She was 25 years old when she became the first female representative of Taguig-Pateros and the first of its new 1st congressional district in Congress in 2007.
-She succeeded her husband Alan Peter Cayetano.
 She also became the youngest elected President of Zonta Club of Pateros and Taguig from 2008 to 2010.
 For her notable achievements as a young leader, she was cited as One of the Most Distinguished Alumna of Centro Escolar University in 2008.
 In 2009, she earned the United Nations Associations of the Philippines recognition for her accomplishments in Politics and Government Service.
 She also received distinctions from other groups, including a commendation from her fellow members of Congress.

 At the age of 28, Cayetano was elected as the first female Mayor of Taguig in 2010 and is among the youngest local chief executives of a highly urbanized city in the Philippines.
 She won in a tight race against former Supreme Court Associate Justice Dante Tiñga with a slim margin of 2,420 votes.
 As a result, Tiñga filed an electoral protest that would eventually be dismissed.
 She was reelected in 2013 and in 2016.

 In March 2017, Cayetano was appointed by President Rodrigo Duterte to the Legislative-Executive Development Advisory Council (LEDAC) as Representative for Local Government Units.
 She used this opportunity to promote the ideals of the President.

 In October 2018, Cayetano filed her Certificate of Candidacy (COC) to run for representative of Taguig's 2nd District.
 Her candidacy faced disqualification cases for not possessing the minimum residency qualification and she and her husband Alan, both running for representative of two separate districts of Taguig–Pateros, claimed living in separate residences as indicated on their respective COCs, which violates Article 69 of the Family Code.
 The case was later dismissed on May 7, 2019.
 On May 14, 2019, she was elected as representative of Taguig's 2nd District after defeating former councilor Che-Che Gonzales.
 Her brother-in-law, Lino Cayetano, was elected as her successor as Taguig's mayor after defeating outgoing Taguig–Pateros 1st district representative Arnel Cerafica.
 Her husband Alan Peter Cayetano was also elected as representative of Taguig–Pateros's 1st District after defeating Allan Cerafica, the outgoing representative's brother.

 In 2022, Cayetano ran for Mayor of Taguig and eventually won, earning her fourth term.
+Her fourth term saw the transfer of the Embo barangays from Makati to Taguig, following the Supreme Court of the Philippines's 2023 ruling in favor of Taguig in the decades-long boundary dispute, thereby expanding the city's jurisdiction.